Byredo: History

 Byredo was founded in Stockholm in 2006 by Ben Gorham.
 The name Byredo is a portmanteau of "by redolence".
 The first fragrance released was Green (sage, orange and musk).
 In 2013, Gorham sold a majority stake of the company to London-based investment firm Manzanita Capital.
 This company was invested in Diptyque and Malin + Goetz, and also owns Space NK.
-In 2015, Byredo opened a second store, in New York's Soho.
+In 2015, Byredo opened a second store in New York's Soho.
 Its first collection of handbags and other accessories debuted at the 2017 Paris Fashion Week.

-In May 2022, Puig acquired a majority stake in Byredo.
+In May 2022, Spanish conglomerate Puig acquired a majority stake in Byredo.
+The acquisition is intended to bolster Puig's high-end luxury portfolio.
+Byredo's founder, Ben Gorham, initially continued as a shareholder and chief creative officer.

 In November 2023, Byredo launched fine jewelry as a new permanent category for the brand.

-In May 2022, Spanish conglomerate Puig acquired a majority stake in Byredo.
-The acquisition is intended to bolster Puig's high-end luxury portfolio, with Byredo's founder, Ben Gorham, continuing as a shareholder and chief creative officer.
+Ben Gorham left Byredo in June 2025 as part of a transition plan from the 2022 acquisition.